- See unique art by Bolivian natives in Sucre's Museum of Indigenous Art

 Day 1: Arrive in Santa Cruz de la Sierra

-After breakfast this morning, a guide will pick you up from your hotel and take you on a three-hour journey to the colonial city of Potosí, which is a UNESCO World Heritage site.
-Once you arrive, you'll take a walking tour of the city, which includes traditional colonial streets, the artisan market, and a visit to the famous National House of the Mint (Casa Nacional de la Moneda).
+After breakfast this morning, a guide will pick you up from your hotel and take you on a three-hour journey to the colonial city of Potosí, a UNESCO World Heritage site.
+Once you arrive, you'll go on a walking tour of the city, strolling down streets lined with colonial architecture, stopping at the artisan market and the Cathedral Basilica of Potosí, and visiting the famous National House of the Mint (Casa Nacional de la Moneda).
+Considered one of South America’s finest museums, it takes up a whole city block.
+Since its construction in the mid-18th century, the building has also served as a prison and the headquarters of the Bolivian army.

-Today, you will head to the community of Coquesa to begin your hike up and along the base of the Tunupa Volcano.
-On your hike, you'll see colorful fields of quinoa, herds of llamas and alpacas, and spectacular views of the volcano.
-You can trek as much as time, interest, and your abilities permit, and at the end of your day, you will be able to visit a chamber containing ancient mummies.
+Today, head to the community of Coquesa to begin your hike up and along the base of the Tunupa Volcano.
+During the excursion, you'll see colorful fields of quinoa, herds of llamas and alpacas, and spectacular views of the volcano.
+At the end of your hike, you will visit a chamber containing ancient mummies.
+Afterward, a driver will take you to the airport in Uyuni to board an evening flight to La Paz.
+Check into your hotel in La Paz and get some rest before exploring the city on day six.

 Day 6: Free Day in La Paz

 It's time to say goodbye to Bolivia!
-After you have breakfast and spend a final morning enjoying La Paz, a driver will pick you up at your hotel.
-You'll be taken to the airport to catch your flight.
+Head to the airport to catch your flight.
+Safe travels!